MaryKroustali/private_app_on_azure/README.md

 - Follows the instructions provided under `Github Repository Settings > Actions > Runners > New self-hosted runner (Windows)` to register the runner with the repository.

 - Installs the Azure CLI tool, which is essential for running workflow jobs that leverage the `azure/login@v1` action.

+# Next Steps
+containerized_app_on_azure: Deploying the Record Store application containerized on Azure.